webdev23/phi/README.md

 <pre>
 I use scripts without extensions, i recommend you to do so, and this is how this program is written.
 Scripts are valids only if they are extensionless.
-Anything whithout extensions won't download at all.
+Anything without extensions won't download at all.

 <b>#!</b> Script: are valids only when a shebang <b>#!</b> match the document two first chars